Sonic Forces: Plot

 Doctor Eggman attacks a city and Sonic sets out to stop him.
 Upon arriving, he is attacked by Infinite, a mercenary empowered by the Phantom Ruby.
-(Note: As seen in Sonic Mania) Infinite defeats Sonic, who is taken prisoner aboard the Death Egg.
+(Note: first seen in Sonic Mania) Infinite defeats Sonic, who is taken prisoner aboard the Death Egg.
 Without Sonic to stop him further, Eggman, with the help of his robots, Infinite, Shadow the Hedgehog, Chaos, Zavok and Metal Sonic, manages to conquer the world within six months.
-Knuckles the Echidna forms a resistance movement with Tails, the Chaotix, Amy Rose, Silver the Hedgehog, Rouge the Bat and a survivor of Eggman's attack who is only referred to as "Rookie".
-Knuckles discovers Sonic's whereabouts and the Rookie steals a space shuttle, breaks into the Death Egg and rescues Sonic.
+Knuckles the Echidna forms a resistance movement with Tails, the Chaotix, Amy Rose, Silver the Hedgehog, Rouge the Bat and a survivor of Eggman's attack who is solely referred to as the "Rookie".
+Knuckles discovers Sonic's whereabouts and the Rookie steals a space shuttle, breaks into the Death Egg and rescues him.
 Back in the city, Tails is ambushed by Chaos, but is saved by Classic Sonic, who has now become marooned in the present due to the Phantom Ruby's power.
 The duo set out to spy on Eggman, learning about the gemstone and that Eggman has an endgame that will dispose of the resistance upon taking effect in three days.

-Meanwhile, Sonic encounters Shadow, who reveals that the Shadow following Eggman is an illusionary doppelgänger created by Infinite, as are the other villains serving him, and that limitless numbers of them can be created to bolster Eggman's army.
+Meanwhile, Sonic encounters Shadow, who reveals that the Shadow following Eggman is an illusionary doppelgänger created by Infinite, as are the other villains serving him, and that limitless numbers of them can be mass-produced to bolster Eggman's army.
 Tails infiltrates Eggman's computer network and finds the Phantom Ruby's weakness – the gemstone is directly powered by the Death Egg and will be rendered useless without it.
 While the Rookie stages a diversion, the Death Egg is destroyed by Classic Sonic.
 Believing they have the upper hand, the resistance attacks the Eggman Empire's capital, Metropolis.
 However, Eggman has a backup power source hidden in his empire's fortress and as the resistance make their final charge toward it, he has Infinite enact his endgame – creating an asteroid-like second sun over the planet that will eliminate everything in its path upon impact.
 Thinking fast, the Rookie uses a prototype Phantom Ruby they had recovered to dispel the sun, saving the heroes.
-Sonic and the Rookie then battle Infinite and defeat him, but Eggman unveils yet another backup plan, moving the Phantom Ruby into his own personal battle mech and fighting the resistance directly.
+Sonic and the Rookie then battle Infinite and defeat him, but Eggman unveils yet another backup plan, moving the original Phantom Ruby into his own personal battle mech and fighting the resistance directly.
 Working together, the Sonics and the Rookie defeat Eggman, leaving the doctor's whereabouts unknown.
 With the Phantom Ruby neutralized, all of the doppelgängers serving Eggman's army cease existing, Classic Sonic is returned to his proper time period, the Resistance disbands and Modern Sonic and his friends set out to restore the world to its former glory while the Rookie leaves to find their own way.